 Setting up a new restaurant is both exciting and challenging.
 Depending on the scale and niche, you may end up going after myriad things large and small.
 Startup cost may be demotivating, but nothing good comes chip these days.
-Focusing on the essential restaurant equipment in advance will let you have a clearer picture of upcoming expenses.
+Focusing on the essential restaurant equipment and supply in advance will let you have a clearer picture of upcoming expenses.

 Granted, not all restaurants have the same prerequisites when it comes to equipment.
 Full-service restaurants and fast food joints will differ greatly in what is required.
-Here we will have a thorough look at all the necessary restaurant equipment, how to choose the right set up for your restaurant, and where to buy it!
+Here we will have a thorough look at all the necessary restaurant equipment, how to choose the right setup for your restaurant, and where to buy it!

 Restaurant equipment checklist

 Firstly, we should look at the list of general categories that need to be addressed and invested in.

 - Ranges and ventilation

 - Food counters

 - Refrigerators and coolers

 No matter the restaurant type, you will most probably need ovens.
 Ovens differ greatly depending on the design and designated use.
 There are commercial ovens, convection ovens, pizza ovens, and combination ovens.
 When choosing the ovens, pay attention to the quality, functionality, and size.

 After sorting out the ovens, you will have to decide on the ranges and ventilation.
 Ranges should be chosen accurately and with attention to efficacy and comfort of use for your staff.
 Gas ranges allow for precise and immediate temperature control and can work even if your establishment experiences a power outage.
 However, they are harder to clean.